Video Production FAQ

 A: 3D stands for Three Dimensional.
 Two or more cameras film the same scene from slightly different positions.
 The result is then edited during the video production with special software and viewed with special glasses in order to create the illusion of depth.
 You can see 3D in film, television and video.
 You can view 3D movies on You Tube with glasses.
 Your better TV stores will also let you sample 3D televisions with glasses.
 3D originated in the 1950s in American movie houses and had a comeback in the 80’s, 90’s and again today.

 Q: Why is a three-camera shoot so expensive?

-A: Three cameras means significant planning and setup, special lighting that works for all three cameras, and the cameras must always be perfectly synced with each other.
+A: Three cameras means significant planning and setup for the video production, special lighting that works for all three cameras, and the cameras must always be perfectly synced with each other.
 In addition, three cameras means three sets of tapes, three camera operators and three times as much editing.

 Q: I don’t like the way I look on camera.
 Do you have to show my face the whole time?

 A: We can do whatever makes you comfortable.
 We can use your voice only and not show you at all.
 We can show you a little bit.
 We can show you in a close up, medium shot, or at a distance.
-Video is an incredibly forgiving and flexible medium, giving us lots of options.
+Video is an incredibly forgiving and flexible medium, giving us lots of options for video production.